segment was partly funded by a Local History Grant issued by the Brisbane City

 A shift in that passage of events may have been foreshadowed by an aircraft accident on Bulimba Creek in 1954 which claimed the lives of two members of one of Tingalpa's oldest farming families.
 The pilot, Stan Porter, who had operated an air charter enterprise using DeHavilland 84 Dragon aircraft from the Stanton-Porter property "Holmwood" adjacent to the creek, had been performing funeral obsequies from his aircraft for a recently deceased member of another old Tingalpa family, the Kellys, who had owned the brick works opposite.
 The aircraft stalled at low level and crashed into the creek itself.
 The Porter family's farming pursuits declined sharply from that time.

-In the last decade a survivor of that accident, Des Porter, Stan Porter's younger son, has undertaken the restoration of a sister aircraft to the crashed aeroplane, which was also owned by his father.
+In the last decade a survivor of that accident, Des Porter, Stan Porter's younger son, undertook the restoration of a sister aircraft to the crashed aeroplane, which was also owned by his father.
 That aircraft led a flypast over the downed QANTAS airliner memorial event held by Belmont & Districts Historical Society at Carindale in 2005.
 The author, who was chair of the historical society at the time, was treated to a flight in that aircraft earlier that year.

-Huge population growth has occurred in the catchment since the 1950s, with an acceleration of growth in the last fifteen years.
+Huge population growth has occurred in the catchment since the 1950s, with an acceleration of growth since the 1980s.
 In the period before and after World War Two, residential development spurred by local entrepreneurs such as R.G.Oates and George Chester mushroomed in Carina and Mt Gravatt, along with parts of Murarrie and Tingalpa [one of Oates' developments in the 1930s at Coorparoo Heights adjacent to the headwaters of Phillips Creek, a tributary entering Bulimba Creek at Belmont , was designed by Raymond Clare Nowland, a onetime senior architect with Qld.'s State Department of Public Works, who named the estate's streets for constellations of stars, extending a pattern of locality nomenclature which had commenced with the use of the word "Carina" for naming the suburb to the east ].

 Streets at Holland Park East in another of Oates' developments were named for himself, and his sons Hector and David [ BHG Papers no. 9 1990].

 From 1946 the newly established Queensland Housing Commission, under its obligations associated with the Commonwealth and State Housing Agreement of 1945, and the Imported Houses Scheme, built 1,000 houses at Carina.
 The Italian venture partners were Messrs.
 Legnami Pascotti of Brescia, Italy.
 Other large scale housing was also built at Holland Park and Mt.
 Gravatt.
 Rents charged for this public housing varied from 5 shillings to 3 pounds 2 shillings per week at a time when the average weekly wage was about 4 pounds 18 shillings.
-The contract price for the construction of some of these early houses was about 840 pounds. [ Brisbane 150 Stories BCC 2009 ]
+The contract price for the construction of some of these early houses was about 840 pounds.
+[Brisbane 150 Stories BCC 2009 ]

 Population numbers in Mt Gravatt surged from 1170 in 1947 to 12,630 in 1966 (Robinson 1991), with those figures being indicative of similar trends elsewhere in the catchment.
 Such population surges were fuelled in part by the arrival of immigrants from southern and eastern Europe in the 1950s.